 - Online: N/A

-- Voted ballots are due: Received Election Day.
+- Voted ballots are due: Received by Election Day.

 South Dakota absentee ballot rules